FAQ For EXHIBITORS

 Can I sell items at my booth?

 The primary mission of the STEM Festival is to educate and entertain our festival visitors, and we want the focus of the exhibits to be interactive activities.
-As a result, festival policy prohibits all exhibitor/vendor sales at our event unless special spot provided or permission granted by STEM Cambodia.
+As a result, festival policy prohibits all exhibitor/vendor sales at our event unless permission has been granted by STEM Cambodia.

 How many people can I expect to see at the STEM Festival?

 We are estimating a crowd of approximately 10,000 visitors.
 When preparing for the event, please plan to serve a large audience and ensure you have the stand staff and materials required.